 - Siphokazi started her CA journey in 2012 and in Feb 2019 she qualified as a Chartered Accountant.
 Her journey is a story of persistence and determination.
 She is a perfect example of a Chartered Accountant who studied and worked full time right from college.

 How I Began My Career In CA?

 I grew up like any other middle class South African child.
-I was born and bred in the East Rand and did my schooling in a Public School in the East Rand as well.
+I was born and bred in the East Rand and did my schooling in a Public School.

 In 2006 when I in grade 7, one day I came across a newspaper article of two young black female Chartered Accountants (unfortunately I can’t remember their names) who were speaking about the scarcity of black female CAs in South Africa.

 I didn’t know what a Chartered Accountant was or did, but I liked the article and what those two women stood for and what they wanted to achieve.